opensearch-project/logstash-output-opensearch/README.md

    }
 }
 ```
-### ecs_compatibility
+## ECS Compatibility
-ECS compatibility for V8 was added in 1.3.0.
+[Elastic Common Schema(ECS)](https://www.elastic.co/guide/en/ecs/current/index.html]) compatibility for V8 was added in 1.3.0.
 For more details on ECS support refer to this [documentation](docs/ecs_compatibility.md).

-## Detailed Documentation
-For more details refer to this [documentation](https://opensearch.org/docs/latest/clients/logstash/ship-to-opensearch/#opensearch-output-plugin)

 ## Code of Conduct